RawanAlakhras/reading-notes/class-02.md

   * String
   * number
   * boolean
-* ARRAYS:y is a special type of variable.
+* ARRAYS:is a special type of variable.
 It doesn't just store one value; it stores a list of values.
 * EXPRESSIONS: which it evaluates into (results in) a single value, there is 2 type of expressions:
     * EXPRESSIONS THAT JUST ASSIGN A VALUE TO A VARIABLE .
     * EXPRESSIONS THAT USE TWO OR MORE VALUES TO RETURN A SINGLE VALUE .